pbsc/react-native-ui-components/CONTRIBUTING.md

 - `build`: changes to the build process.
 - `chore`: any chore project changes

-If your changes introduce any breaking changes, make sure to specify 'BREAKING CHANGE' in the footer of your commit message.
-Refer to [commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) for more details.
+If your changes introduce any breaking changes, make sure to specify an exclamation point (!) after your commit type(scope) and  'BREAKING CHANGE' in the footer of your commit message.
+Refer to [Conventional Commit convention](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for more details.

 Some guidelines to follow when writting commit messages:
 - Commit message needs to start with a present tense verb.
 For example, write: 'add new component' instead of 'added new component'